Inqbus/rpi_widgets/README.md

  * Support of multiple displays in parallel

-     You can write in parallel to all displays attached independed of their type
+     You can write in parallel to all displays attached independed of their type Each display reacts to the input in its own way.
+     You attach two displays in parallel, a 4 line and a 2 line LCD display.
+You display a menu of 5 lines.
+The menu will be rendered in both diplays.
+Scrolling down the menu will after hitting line 2 force the two line display to scroll while the four line display will scroll first when line 4 is aproached.
+This is experimental!

  * Support of multiple input devices in parallel